StegSchreck/RatS/README.md

     PASSWORD = def
     ```

     Please see the RatS/credentials.cfg.orig in this repository as a template.
+Please enter your credentials as they are,
+    without any quotation marks.
 1. Get the Docker image: `docker pull stegschreck/rats`
 1. Run the script: `docker run -it -v ~/.RatS.cfg:/RatS/RatS/credentials.cfg stegschreck/rats python3 transfer_ratings.py --source trakt --destination movielens`